Clover-Zero/ao3-dialog/README.md

 # How to Use
 1. Create a new work skin.
 You can read the basics [here](https://archiveofourown.org/faq/tutorial-creating-a-work-skin?language_id=en).
-2. Copy and paste [this code](https://github.com/Clover-Zero/ao3-dialogue/blob/main/basic-css.css) in CSS section and submit it.
+2. Copy and paste [this code](https://github.com/Clover-Zero/ao3-dialogue/blob/main/basic-css.css) in CSS section.
+3. The code contains everything you might want, including some customization options.
+You can edit it as you wish.
+4. Submit the work skin.
-3. Open or create the AO3 work you want.
+4. Open or create the AO3 work you want.
 Find **"Select Work Skin"** and find in the work skin you just created.
-4. Copy and paste [this code](https://github.com/Clover-Zero/ao3-dialogue/blob/main/basic-html.html) in your work.
+5. Copy and paste [this code](https://github.com/Clover-Zero/ao3-dialogue/blob/main/basic-html.html) in your work.
-5. Edit it and add things appropiately.
+6. Edit it and add things appropiately.
 I think it's pretty straightforward.
+7. For more explanations and customization tips, read [here]().